-For observing, correcting and tracking; may require that you jog the elevator.
-To jog the elevator, one or more covers are removed, both at the head (top) and the boot (bottom) of the elevator. the trained operator then slowly starts and stops the elevator moving a short section of the belt at a time.
+Jogging the elevator, for observing and correcting belt tracking, requires that one or more covers be removed, both at the head (top) and the boot (bottom) of the elevator.

 - 1. Warn all personnel in the area to stay clear, including any near the machines that may be electrically connected with the elevator. - 2.
 Use only experienced and trained personnel to conduct observations and adjustments. - 3.
 Use extreme caution and keep at a safe distance from the elevator. - 4.
 Often, both top and bottom ends of the elevator may be out of sight or hearing from the starting equipment.
 It is absolutely necessary to establish a fail-safe communication arrangement whether it be hand signals or a radio/telephone system. - 5.
 Lock out power during adjustments, then repeat #1 (above) when rechecking belt tracking by jogging.